subsquid/docs/reference/storage-calls.md

 }
 ```

-To generate all available storage calls, simply set `"storege": true`.
+To generate all available storage calls, simply set `"storage": true`.

 {% hint style="info" %}
-Note: One can also consult subscan by navigating to the [Runtime section](https://kusama.subscan.io/runtime) and inspecting `Call Functions` of the pallet of interest.
+Note: One can also consult subscan by navigating to the [Runtime section](https://kusama.subscan.io/runtime) and inspecting `Storage Functions` of the pallet of interest.
 {% endhint %}

 Typegen will generate the file `types/storage.ts` with something similar to